niXman/flatjson/README.md

 [![Build Status](https://travis-ci.org/niXman/flatjson.svg?branch=master)](https://travis-ci.org/niXman/flatjson)

 # flatjson
-The [header-only implementation](https://github.com/niXman/flatjson/blob/master/flatjson.h) of very fast zero allocation and zero copy JSON parser
+The [header-only implementation](https://github.com/niXman/flatjson/blob/master/flatjson.hpp) of extremely fast zero allocation and zero copy JSON parser

 # Intro
-There are two types:
+There are two classes:
-1) fjson - which is template and which uses the stack
+1) `fjson` - is template which uses the stack to store tokens
-2) fdyjson - which is not template and which uses the heap(just one allocation!)
+2) `fdyjson` - is not template and which uses the heap(just one allocation!)

 # Examples
 ```cpp